Cell Classification of Gelfand $S_n$-Graphs: Introduction

 In \cite{MZ2}, we established a complete classification of perfect models across all finite Coxeter groups under natural equivalence relations.
 Notably, the symmetric group $S_n$ (when $n\notin\{2,4\}$) admits a unique equivalence class of perfect models \cite[Thm.
 3.3]{MZ2}, thereby generating a distinguished pair of \defn{Gelfand $S_n$-graphs} $\mGamma$ and $\nGamma$.
 The detailed combinatorial architecture of these graphs will be methodically reconstructed in Section~\ref{cell-sect}.

-Refer to \cite{MZ3}, the molecules of Gelfand $S_n$ graphs are classified by two insertion algorithm, analogous to Robinson-Schensted insertion.
+Refer to \cite{MZ3}, the molecules of Gelfand $S_n$ graphs are classified by two insertion algorithms, analogous to Robinson-Schensted insertion.
 These insertions, called the row Beissinger insertion and the column Beissinger insertion, are inspired by \cite{Beissinger}.
 To classify the cells, we give a conjecture, which is proved in this paper. \begin{theorem} If $y$ and $z$ are in the same cell of $\mGamma$ or $\nGamma$, then they are in the same molecule.
-In other words, all molecules of $\mGamma$ and $\nGamma$ are cells, respectively. \end{theorem}
+In other words, all molecules of $\mGamma$ and $\nGamma$ are cells, respectively. \end{theorem} An important ingredient in our proof for $\Gamma^{\mathrm{row}}$ is Greene's extension of Schensted's theorem \cite{Greene}.
+If a permutation has Robinson-Schensted shape $\lambda=(\lambda_1,\lambda_2,\ldots)$, then $\lambda_1+\cdots+\lambda_k$ is the maximum size of a union of $k$ pairwise disjoint increasing subsequences.
+Since row Beissinger insertion agrees with Robinson-Schensted insertion on fixed-point-free involutions, this gives the required dominance comparison for $\Gamma^{\mathrm{row}}$.
+No analogous description is known for column Beissinger insertion, so the $\Gamma^{\mathrm{col}}$ case is proved by direct case analysis.

 The rest of this paper is organized as follows.
 Section~\ref{prelim-sect} contains some preliminaries on the Quasiparabolic sets and Iwahori-Hecke algebra modules.
 Section~\ref{cell-sect} reviews the construction of the Gelfand $S_n$-graphs $\mGamma$ and $\nGamma$ as well as the cells.
 In Section~\ref{m-sect} and \ref{n-sect}, we give the proofs of the main theorem for $\mGamma$ and $\nGamma$ respectively.